 Customer service on hold: we hate phone menus and don’t trust virtual assistants like Siri

-Jacob Groshek, Chelsea Cutino, and Jill Walsh
+Jacob Groshek, Chelsea Cutino, Jill Walsh, Boston University

 “Just thinking about it makes me break out into hives” reported one man in his 60’s.
 A woman in her 30’s said she does everything she can to avoid it, including pretending she doesn’t speak English.
 A woman in her 20’s said she’ll do an intensive online search, including blogs, websites and forums, to find others struggling with the same problem so she feels “less alone.”

 No, we’re not describing some terrible social encounter or anxiety-provoking health condition.
 These are examples of how, in our recent nationwide survey and series of interviews, people described dealing with customer service to get help concerning a product or a service.

 For the most part, this negative response was based primarily on experiences with interactive voice response systems (IVRs), or “robo-calls,” as one interviewee described them.
 Interactive voice response systems are those automated menus, prompts and directories that initially answer so many of today’s customer service phone calls.
 They require us either to press a series of buttons or speak certain keywords to direct the call.
 We found IVRs are the most common interface for starting customer service journeys – half our respondents’ “most recent” customer service experiences began with IVRs.
 And, surprise, surprise, they’re among the least-liked automated formats for customer service.